DennisDeSwart/php-moby-nlp/README.md

 ## Recommended practices

-- Looking up words in the thesaurus costs a lot of time, sometimes up to 2 seconds.
+- Looking up words in the thesaurus can take up to 2 seconds.
 You should only lookup words if you need to.
 - To select the most important words like verbs and nouns, you can use a NLP parser like Stanford's CoreNLP
 - To use Stanford CoreNLP check these links:
 ```